Sweet Cicely – Identification & Uses

 What More Can I Tell You?

 And finally, what more can I tell you about dear sweet cicely?
 First of all, sweet cicely was introduced to the UK by the Romans.
 Subsequently, the scientific name of this plant (Myrrhis odorata) found it’s origins in Latin and Greek.
-In fact, the word Myrrhis is derived from the Greek word, Myron, meaning “perfume”.
+The word Myrrhis found it’s origins in the Greek word, Myron, meaning “perfume”.
 And odorata is rooted in the Latin word, odorus, meaning a “fragrant odour”.
 And last, but not least, you’ll find it growing in moist, grassy areas.
 You’ll also spy it beside rivers, streams, hedgerows and roadsides.
 Ripe for the picking!

 Before I finish up today, let me share the recipe below with you.
 I intend to use this batter recipe to dip and deep fry garlic buds.
 But I’m also going to make a batch without adding the chopped sweet cicely.
-What I’ll do instead is dip the whole leaves in the batter and deep fry them.
+And, what I’ll do instead is dip the whole leaves in the batter, and deep fry them.

 Another cheeky wee recipe you can try is Sweet Cicely Schnapps.
-To make this you’ll need a bottle of vodka, 500g sweet cicely, along with 125g of sugar.
-Place everything in a bottle or jar, give it a shake and leave it aside for 1-3 weeks.
-And before you know it, you have delicious Sweet Cicely Schnapps to enjoy with your battered delights!
+To make this, you’ll need a bottle of vodka, 500g sweet cicely, along with 125g of sugar.
+Place everything in a container or jar, give it a shake and leave it aside for 1-3 weeks.
+You then remove the Sweet Cicely, and before you know it, you have delicious Sweet Cicely Schnapps to enjoy with your battered delights!
 Can’t wait that long?
-No problem, give the bottle a damn good shake and it’s ready to drink straight away.
+No problem, give the bottle a damn good shake, remove the leaves, and it’s ready to drink straight away.
 Cheers!

 So, there we have it!
-This weeks post is over and done with, and thanks for taking the time to read it.
-In the meantime, make sure you stay safe.
+This weeks post has come to an end, and thanks for taking the time to read it.
+Until the next time, make sure you stay safe.
 And, before you go, don’t forget to subscribe.

 Tempura Batter with Sweet Cicely Leaves